MCT-master/mct-master.github.io/_posts/2023-04-25-tryb-comparing-representations.md

 </figure>

 ## Relative pitch
 Being a compressed version of piano manifests itself in the output generated using this representation.
-You can find some of the benefits of piano roll like manages to use silence to make more dynamic melodies than event based representation did.
+You can find some of the benefits of piano roll like managing to use silence to make more dynamic melodies than event based representation did.
 The same drawbacks are also apparent, but to a larger degree.
 Relative pitch struggles with making non repetitive melodies because it almost always wants to generate a note that is either silence, the same note, two halftones up or two halftones down.
 This makes it repetitive and unmelodic.
 It also struggles with staying in one key.

 <figure style="float: none">
 	<audio controls>